-The use of zirconia crowns is recommended for treating extended tooth decay or chipping.
-The tooth is generally salvageable despite the toothache and the discoloration, therefore the zirconia crown is a perfect solution for the restoration.
+The use of zirconia crowns are recommended for treating extended tooth decay or chipping.
+The tooth can generally be saved, despite the toothache and the discoloration and the zirconia crown is a perfect solution for the restoration.
 Below, you will find all the details about zirconia crowns and information about the steps of the treatment.

 What is a dental crown?

 Crowns are used in dentistry in order to replace damaged teeth.
 The crown is placed onto the remaining part of the tooth above the gumline, but they can also be placed onto implants.
 Their shape and colour match perfectly with the patient’s natural teeth.
 Crowns also can be used to protect devitalized teeth from further damage.
 Crowns are often used for aesthetic reasons too, correcting discoloured, misshapen teeth.

 After the patient is numbed, the first step is the preparation and reduction of the tooth.

 The dentist takes an impression of the abutment and the surrounding teeth.

 Until the zirconia crown is prepared, a temporary crown is placed onto the tooth.

 The zirconia crown is prepared within a couple of days in our laboratory with CAD-CAM technology.

 The dentist applies the zirconia crown onto the abutment and fixes it with a special dental cement.

 A dental post is recommended when a big part of the natural crown is missing and basically only the roots of the tooth remain, because in this case there is not enough natural tooth to form the abutment and support the zirconia crown.